sdeSameerSweety/GrabWay-Aditya/README.md

 ## Summary

 GrabWay is a cutting-edge ride-sharing application developed with React.js and powered by Google Maps API, designed to make commuting more efficient, cost-effective, and environmentally friendly.
-With RideShareX, you can easily find and share rides with others who are traveling on similar routes, reducing traffic congestion and your transportation costs.
+With GrabWay, you can easily find and share rides with others who are traveling on similar routes, reducing traffic congestion and your transportation costs.

 #### Frontend